adamzhen/Project-Icarus-Official/README.md

 </div>

 The WISPR images displayed here are loaded from https://wispr.nrl.navy.mil/data/rel/pngs/ (I was unable to upload all of the images directly to the repository, as the file size was too large).
 As a result, the images can sometimes lag, and I have yet to find a workable solution other than enabling the user to lower/raise the frame rate as needed.
 Now, in order to obtain the [PNG_match_lists](https://github.com/adamzhen/Project-Icarus-Official/tree/main/wispr_data/PNG_match_lists) and [PNG_lists](https://github.com/adamzhen/Project-Icarus-Official/tree/main/wispr_data/PNG_lists) mentioned above, I first downloaded all of the PNGs.
-Then, I ran a python script  ([get_png_names.py](https://github.com/adamzhen/Project-Icarus-Official/blob/main/data_processing/get_png_names.py)) to compile all of the PNG names into [text files](https://github.com/adamzhen/Project-Icarus-Official/tree/main/wispr_data/PNG_lists) for each orbit & camera, which I copy & pasted into [wispr_display.js](https://github.com/adamzhen/Project-Icarus-Official/blob/main/wispr_display.js).
+Then, I ran a python script  ([get_png_names.py](https://github.com/adamzhen/Project-Icarus-Official/blob/main/data_processing/get_png_names.py)) to compile all of the PNG names into [text files](https://github.com/adamzhen/Project-Icarus-Official/tree/main/wispr_data/PNG_lists) for each orbit & camera, which I copy & pasted into [wispr_display.js](https://github.com/adamzhen/Project-Icarus-Official/blob/main/wispr_display.js) (I know, very fancy).
 I used another python script ([exploring_fits_and_png_data.py](https://github.com/adamzhen/Project-Icarus-Official/blob/main/data_processing/exploring_fits_and_png_data.py)) to find the matching dates between the fits & png data, and export them into text files for each camera, which I copy & pasted into [wispr_display.js](https://github.com/adamzhen/Project-Icarus-Official/blob/main/wispr_display.js).

 #### Position Display